 These first three dining options are only open for dinner.
 If you’re looking for a table service location for breakfast or lunch, you can stop in at the Grand Floridian Café.
 You’ll find it serves general American style food and in a Victorian setting.
 If you get a seat along the windows, you can see the rose gardens and Courtyard pool.

 We will say that most of the dining options are very geared towards adults.
 Fortunately, Disney was smart enough to put a more kid-friendly restaurant in the Grand Floridian.
 That would be 1900 Park Fare, which is a character meal.
-This buffet-style restaurant serves up breakfast/brunch, and dinner and offers the opportunity to meet Mary Poppins, Alice in Wonderland, The Mad Hatter, Tigger, and Winnie the Pooh at breakfast.
+At the 1900 Park Fare breakfast you have the opportunity to meet Mary Poppins, Alice in Wonderland, The Mad Hatter, Tigger, and Winnie the Pooh.
 Anna and Elsa loved this meal!
 At dinner, you’ll meet Cinderella, Prince Charming and other Disney characters.

 If you’re looking for something a little less expensive or faster, you’ll want to stop by Gasparilla Island Grill.
 It’s the counter service location at Disney’s Grand Floridian Resort & Spa.
 We found that for a counter service location, the food was reasonably good.
 Gasparilla is open 24/7 if you get a case of the late-night munchies.